ddushev/blackdeep-assignment/README.md

 ## Deployment

-The app is deployed with Vercel and can be opend here <https://blackdeep-assignment.vercel.app/>
+The app is deployed with Vercel and can be checked here -> <https://blackdeep-assignment.vercel.app/>

 ## How to install and run locally